Skip to content

 Required Courses

-In this pathway, Harvard Extension School will credit four courses (16 credits) toward the development practice program for earning the MITx MicroMasters credential in Data, Economics, and Development Policy.
+In this pathway, Harvard Extension School will credit four courses (16 credits) toward the global development practice program for earning the MITx MicroMasters credential in Data, Economics, and Design of Policy, leaving you with 8 courses (32 credits) to complete.

 Core Courses